 Kendra Hamilton’s conjoined selves — Gullah geechee gurl and prodigious scholar — are not a contradiction in terms.

-She is certified as a master gardener, trained in bio intensive farming practices , and has taught ecofeminist approaches to community building and ecological conservation in college-level, service learning courses.
-See this article, for Kendra Hamilton’s account of her current life and outlook on a “five-acre farmette” near Clinton SC.
+Kendra Hamilton is certified as a master gardener, trained in bio intensive farming practices , and has taught ecofeminist approaches to community building and ecological conservation in college-level, service learning courses.
+See this article, for Hamilton’s account of her current life and outlook on a “five-acre farmette” near Clinton SC.

 The Gullah Geechee “de wata bring, de wata tek” saying has dual origins: A declaration of resistance: “The water brought us here, the water will take us away,” as noted in the historical marker photo on the right.
 And the cyclical nature of traditional Gullah thought.